SYSC3110Proj/Jump_In_Proj/README.md

 ## Test solved puzzles

-Puzzles constructors in TilePlayBoard class distinguish by integer variable.
+Puzzles constructors in TilePlayBoard class are distinguished by integer variables.
 There are three puzzles in solver test class passed sucessfully.
 ￼
 ￼